 Anyhow, this pudding is probably a version of the same Banana Pudding you grew up eating.
 My Gram was a notorious recipe clipper.
 So many of her recipes are from 1980’s magazines, or ones that her friends would all share.
 But I have tried other Banana Pudding recipes and nothing comes close to this one.
 That is a promise.
 Whether you think you will like this recipe or not, I URGE you to try it.
 She made it in a pie crust sometimes and served it like pie, but for sure you could make it in a trifle dish as well.
 More times than not, we had it in a simple 9×13 pan, like i made it today.

-Beat that on high speed for about 5 minutes.
+- Take the time to beat your mixture well.
+Beat the pudding mixture on high speed for about 5 minutes using the whisk attachment on your mixer.
 You want the mixture to thicken up nicely.

+Yes, you can ABSOLUTELY use Nilla Wafers.
+I just prefer shortbread.
 To assemble the dish, just line the bottom of a baking dish with shortbread cookies.
-And yes, you can ABSOLUTELY use Nilla Wafers.
-I just prefer shortbread.

 Also, don’t get too hung up on how many cookies you add.
 I just cover the bottom of the dish.
 You could really add as many, or as few cookies as you want.

-Side note – if you are a real banana lover, you can absolutely use banana pudding mix in place of the vanilla…OR use a a combo of vanilla and banana.
 My Grandma always used just vanilla, so that’s what I do.
+But if you are a real banana lover, you can absolutely use banana pudding mix in place of the vanilla…OR use a a combo of vanilla and banana.

 - 1 (8 ounce) block cream cheese, room temperature